RKKoranteng/modern-dba-project/lessons/git.md

 ## Practice

 ### My first repo
-This practice will walk you through creating a remote repo, cloning it locally, modifying the local repo, then pushing modifications form local to remote repo.
+This practice will walk you through creating a remote repo, cloning it locally, modifying the local repo, then pushing the changes from local to remote repo.

 **Create your first repo**